skip to content

 Am I trying to manage things that are not in my control?

-It can be useful to identify what lies within your sphere of control and what does not lie within your power to change.
+It can be useful to identify what lies within your sphere of control and what you are not able to change.

 Panic Attacks